iluwatar/java-design-patterns/single-table-inheritance/README.md

 ## Benefits and Trade-offs of Single Table Inheritance Pattern

 Benefits:

+Using the Single Table Inheritance pattern in Java ORM

 * Simplifies database schema by reducing the number of tables.
 * Easier to manage relationships and queries since all data is in one table.